 8:35 Immunotherapeutics Targeting Antibiotic-Resistant Pseudomonas aeruginosa

-of new antibiotic classes requires development of alternative antimicrobials, such as pathogen-specific monoclonal antibodies (mAbs).
-In this presentation, I will introduce novel anti-Pseudomonal mAbs and discuss their mechanisms of action
+new antibiotic classes requires development of alternative antimicrobials, such as pathogen-specific monoclonal antibodies (mAbs).
+In this presentation, I will introduce novel anti-Pseudomonal mAbs and discuss their mechanisms of action in multiple

 9:05 Monoclonal Antibody Targeting the β-barrel Assembly Machine of Escherichia coli Is Bactericidal